ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ### The bug fixes

 So many optimizations done, everything must be running just fine, right?
 Well... it turns out I had some massive bugs regarding closures.
-Sometimes values weren't being loaded from where they should.
+Sometimes values weren't being loaded from where they should be.
 Basically, something like this would happen:

 ```
 let y = 10;
 let f = fn() { y };
 let y = 20; //shadowed!
-print(f()); //should print 10, not 20
+print(y); //should print 10, not 20
 ```

-To my horror it was printing 20 because values weren't being copied into the closure properly.
+To my horror, it was printing 20 because values weren't being copied into the closure properly.
 Unfortunately, after fixing it, the performance got much worse, up to 3.4ms.
 That's a huge setback.

 However, the fix was quite easy.